bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 * [Docker](https://docs.docker.com/get-docker/) - to create database
 * [ocm cli](https://github.com/openshift-online/ocm-cli/releases) - ocm command line tool

-There are a number of prerequisites required for running kas-fleet-manager due to its interaction with external services.
-All of the below are required to run kas-fleet-manager locally.
+There are a number of prerequisites required for running fleet-manager due to its interaction with external services.
+All of the below are required to run fleet-manager locally.
 ### User Account & Organization Setup
 1. Request additional permissions for your user account in OCM stage.
 [Example MR](https://gitlab.cee.redhat.com/service/ocm-resources/-/merge_requests/812).
-    - Ensure your user has the role `ManagedKafkaService`.
+    - Ensure your user has the role `ManagedDinosaurService`.
 This allows your user to create Syncsets.
-3. Ensure the organization your account or service account belongs to has quota for installing the Managed Kafka Add-on, see this [example](https://gitlab.cee.redhat.com/service/ocm-resources/-/blob/master/data/uhc-stage/orgs/13640203.yaml).
+3. Ensure the organization your account or service account belongs to has quota for installing the Managed Dinosaur Add-on, see this [example](https://gitlab.cee.redhat.com/service/ocm-resources/-/blob/master/data/uhc-stage/orgs/13640203.yaml).
     - Find your organization by its `external_id` beneath [ocm-resources/uhc-stage/orgs](https://gitlab.cee.redhat.com/service/ocm-resources/-/tree/master/data/uhc-stage/orgs).

 ### Configuring Observability